phetsims/phet-info/doc/typescript-conventions.md

 Please see https://github.com/phetsims/wilder/blob/master/js/wilder/model/WilderOptionsPatterns.ts

+#### Use `optionize` instead of `merge`

+In the vast majority of cases, `optionize` should be used instead of `merge`.
+This provided extra type information on top of the implementation of merge.
+While there are still some cases where `merge` is in TypeScript code, it is the exception and not the rule.
+Please bring any potential new `merge` usage in TypeScript to the attention of the devs so that it can be discussed.

 ### Initialization of Class Properties

 Class properties can be initialized either where they are declared, or in the constructor.
 It is up to developer discretion, but please